agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ### ❓ Deepmerge
 Unfortunately the `patch` function doesn't support deep merges yet.
-Currently, the merge only happens at the top-level of our Objects, and it doesn't look for deep changes.
+Currently, the merge only happens at the top-level of our objects.
-If it cannot find a particular property, it will add it to the top-level of the object.
+This means, that it doesn't look for deep changes, if it cannot find a particular property, it will add it at the top-level of the object.
 ```ts {2}
 const MY_STATE = App.createState({things: { thingOne: true, thingTwo: true }}); // State Value is {things: { thingOne: true, thingTwo: true }}
 MY_STATE.patch({ thingOne: false }); // State Value is {things: { thingOne: true, thingTwo: true }, thingOne: false}
 ```
-If we don't want to add not existing properties to our State Value object, we can set `addNewProperties` to _false_.
+If we don't want to add not existing properties to the object, we can set `addNewProperties` to _false_.
 ```ts {2}
 const MY_STATE = App.createState({things: { thingOne: true, thingTwo: true }}); // State Value is {things: { thingOne: true, thingTwo: true }}
 MY_STATE.patch({ thingOne: true }, {addNewProperties: false}); // State Value is {things: { thingOne: true, thingTwo: true }}